Home internet jammed up? Try these steps before upgrading | WTOP

 The internet’s core is managing the spike in traffic just fine, experts say.
 It has massive capacity to handle Netflix, YouTube, Zoom and other streaming services.

-True, Netflix recently throttled down its video quality in Europe at the request of authorities there.
+True, Netflix has just throttled down its video quality in Europe at the request of authorities there.
 But the company already stores its programs on servers close to users’ homes already, and there’s no evidence that it’s clogging networks.

 IF THE INTERNET IS SO STURDY, WHY DOES MY HOME CONNECTION STUTTER?